 For example, Google is more tending to rank articles that are written to a particular user.
 Even your article ranks at the #1 spot in Google SERP.
 It doesn’t mean that the average Joe in Colorado and the average Sharma in Delhi will see it at the #1 spot.

 That is where Semrush Keyword research capabilities come into play.

 You have these advantages when using Semrush to research blog post keywords.

 - Know the top pages that are ranking for the particular keyword

 - Find keyword difficulty (the hardness of ranking for the specific keyword)

 - Find other related keywords and much more.

 Here’s an example of it.
-Labnol’s this article rank higher on SERPs of many organic keywords.
-Now, it’s time for you to find out what keywords your competitor websites are ranking on Google rank sprinkle them on your blog post body, maybe on title and headings.
+Labnol’s this article ranks higher on SERPs of many organic keywords.
+Now, it’s time for you to find out what keywords your competitor websites are ranking on Google SERPs.

 Everybody has a competitor.